TamaLab/residem/readme.md

 # Documentation

-The documentation of the tool can be referred to at the following webiste : [https://tamalab.github.io/residem/](https://tamalab.github.io/residem/)
+The documentation of the tool can be referred to at the following website : [https://tamalab.github.io/residem/](https://tamalab.github.io/residem/)